 Based on the feedback, teams can set up automated ticketing workflows enabling them to resolve issues as they arise.
 After closing the feedback loop, businesses can identify underlying patterns to prevent the occurrence of such issues altogether.

-By proactively reacting to customers’ feedback, growing brands can increase their satisfaction levels and retain them.
+By proactively reacting to customers’ feedback, growing brands can increase and retain their satisfaction levels.

 6. Loopy Loyalty: Loyalty management platform